 The elegant and attractive label design was created by one of the best graphic designers and label artists in the Napa Valley, Michael McDermott.
 He visited the property and gathered a number of leaves that had dropped on the ground – using these leaves as the inspiration for their label.
 The oak leaf on their label is from a Black Oak tree.

-Typically, less than 500 cases are produced each year with distribution primarily through their website and a member only mailing list.
+Typically, annual production is between 500 and 600 cases with restaurant and retail distribution primarily within California, Michigan and internationally in Indonesia.
+The wines are sold direct through their website and a member only mailing list.
 Locally select wines may be found at V Wine Cellars in Yountville and at the Oakville Wine Merchant.
 For more information and to sign up for their mailing list, visit: www.hossfeldvineyards.com

 Leave a Reply